odin-lang/odin-lang.org/content/docs/style-guide.md

 ### Indent and Aligning Styles
 Odin uses a tab to indent things and aligns things with spaces.

-### Semicolons
+### Semicolons as Statement Terminators
-Semicolons are left out in a typical odin codebase and are optional with the exception of the semicolons inside the traditional for loops.
+Semicolons are left out in a typical odin codebase and are mainly used as a way to end a statement.

+### Non-Native Code(bindings)
+Non-Native Code(bindings) must use their original name style.